Tactics of Adversarial Attack on Deep Reinforcement Learning Agents: Conclusion

 \section{Conclusion}

 We introduced two novel tactics of adversarial attack on deep RL agents: the strategically-timed attack and the enchanting attack.
 In five Atari games, we showed that the accumulated rewards collected by the agents trained using the DQN and A3C algorithms were significantly reduced when they were attacked by the strategically-timed attack even with just $25\%$ of the time steps in an episode.
 Our enchanting attack combining video prediction and planning can lure deep RL agent toward maliciously defined target states in $40$ steps with more than $70\%$ success rate in 3 out of 5 games.
 In the future, we plan to develop a more sophisticated strategically-timed attack method.
 We also plan to improve video prediction accuracy of the generative model for improving the success rate of enchanting attack on more complicated games.
+Another important direction of future work is developing defenses against adversarial attacks.
+Possible methods including augmenting training data with adversarial examples (as in \cite{goodfellow:explaining}, or training a subnetwork to detect adversarial input at test time and deal with it properly.